Chart Color Schemes

 Infrastructure

-Bethania - Waterford has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Bethania - Waterford has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 21 such projects that are expected to impact the area.
-Notable among these are the Bethania to Logan Village Rail Trail project, Rosebank Estate development, Holmview Central Shopping Centre's Stage 2 Expansion, and the Beenleigh Train Station Upgrade.
-The following list details those projects considered most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 21 such projects that could impact this area.
+Notable among these are the Bethania to Logan Village Rail Trail, Rosebank Estate, Holmview Central Shopping Centre Stage 2 Expansion, and Beenleigh Train Station Upgrade.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.